 HUD will not consider information from applicants after the application deadline.
-Before the deadline, HUD may contact the applicant to clarify information submitted.

 HUD will uniformly notify applicants of each curable deficiency.
-A curable deficiency is an error or oversight that, if corrected, would not alter, in a positive or negative fashion, the review and rating of the application.
-See curable deficiency in the definitions section (Section I.A.3.).
+See curable deficiency in the definitions section (Section I.A.3).
 Examples of curable (correctable) deficiencies include inconsistencies in the funding request and failure to submit required certifications.
 These examples are non-exhaustive.

-When HUD identifies a curable deficiency, HUD will notify the authorized representative by email.
+When HUD identifies a curable deficiency, HUD will notify the authorized organization representative identified on the SF 424 Application for Federal Assistance via email.
 This email is the official notification of a curable deficiency.
-Each applicant must provide accurate email addresses for receipt of these notifications and must monitor their email accounts to determine whether a deficiency notification has been received.
-The applicant must carefully review the request to cure a deficiency and must provide the response in accordance with the instructions contained in the deficiency notification.